A vibrant, compliant legal cannabis market benefits and protects the safety of all Californians. DCC’s compliance efforts support this by:

 Learn more about compliance and enforcement actions in chapter 12 of the DCC regulations.

-View final decisions adopted through the Administrative Procedure Act:
+View final license denials, citation and disciplinary action decisions adopted pursuant to the Administrative Procedure Act.